Recently, someone said to me, “Hey, you look like a paranoid, nerdy loser. How can I stay safe on the Internet?” to

-Recently, someone said to me, “Hey, you look like a paranoid, nerdy loser.
-How can I stay safe on the Internet?” to

 But if—by some miracle of SEO—your internet search turned up this page result, here are my best tips for sabotaging the freeloading data suckers that are over-running the Interwebs.

 First, here’s why protecting personal data online is still very important.
 (In a word, FREEEEEDOM!)

 Sadly, since most of us are too lazy to protest the government's continual intrusions into our daily lives, I'll offer some easy ways to protect your personal data and limit the amount of information governments and companies can glean from your online activities.

 Hasn't the data privacy ship already sailed?
 Do I still need to be worried?

 Yes, you do, and more than ever—thanks to browser cookies, Flash-cookies, IP tracking, fingerprinting, camera phone lens dust, and a myriad of other new digital tracking techniques, your personal data is currently and constantly being collected en masse by scum- and Personally Identifiable Information–sucking data brokers.

-	The issue here isn’t even just about protecting your personal data, it’s about compensation, too.
+The issue here isn’t even just about protecting your Personally Identifiable Information (or PII), it’s about compensation, too.
 Nine faceless companies you’ve never heard of—Acxiom, Corelogic, Datalogix, eBureau, ID Analytics, Intelius, PeekYou, Rapleaf, and Recorded Future, among MANY others—are making money off spying on you and your behavior.

 That's right, they're making millions, and you're getting squat.
 Screw that.